 import datetime today_date = datetime.date.today() print('its:',today_date)

-The datetime.date.today() method return local date in the form of yyyy-mm-dd
+The datetime.date.today() method returns the local date in the form of yyyy-mm-dd.

 Datetime all inbuilt classes